marie-mlnr/CLA_Nr4a2_Patch/README.md

-Folliwing scripts are custom made for Matlab.
+Following scripts are custom made for Matlab and are made to extract data from patch clamp experiment traces acquired with Igor.
 Patch clamp experiment acquire with Igor give .ibw files.
-With the following scrip we use the function IBWRead to get .mat files from it
+With the following script we use the function IBWRead to convert .ibw files to .mat files

 Each trace is a separate file within its cell folder.